kim-sanghyuk/kim-sanghyuk.github.io/_posts/2025-07-04-OutstandingPaperAward-AAiCON.md

 </div>

 I'm honored to share that on July 3–4, 2025, I received the **Outstanding Paper Award** at the Applied Artificial Intelligence Conference (AAiCON) held in Daejeon, Korea.
-Our paper, _"Spatio-Temporal Flow Field Prediction of Variable Multi-Cylinder Configurations via DeepONet,"_ was recognized for its contribution to advancing deep learning methods for complex fluid dynamics prediction.
+Our paper, _"Prediction of Unsteady Flow Fields for Varying Multi-Cylinder Arrangements Using DeepONet,"_ was recognized for its contribution to advancing deep learning methods for complex fluid dynamics prediction.

 This recognition motivates me to continue pushing the boundaries of AI-driven computational mechanics.
 Stay tuned for upcoming research updates!